What is blepharitis?

 Blepharitis Treatment Strategy

-The goal and treatment of Blepharitis is interruption of the vicious cycle and normalization of the glandular secretion of the eyelids.
+As one of our knowledgeable eye doctors can explain, the goal and treatment of Blepharitis is interruption of the vicious cycle and normalization of the glandular secretion of the eyelids.
 Drugs which may lose their effect after a short period of time (antibiotics) or which may be associated with complications from long-term use (steroids) should be used only for short periods of time.
 Oral Tetracycline dosage is initially high and then slowly reduced with time.
 Lid scrubs and artificial tears are the mainstays of long term therapy.
 They have few complications and can usually maintain good control of Blepharitis once all medications have been withdrawn.
 The rate and timing of medication changes will vary from patient to patient and will be determined by response to medication and appearance of the eye on following examinations.

 It is very important to remember that Blepharitis is a chronic disease.
 Most patients with Blepharitis have had it for many years before they seek care.
 The disease is slow in evolving and is, therefore, slow to respond to treatment.
 Many patients become discouraged when they do not notice improvement after using medications as prescribed for one to two weeks.
 Please realize that several weeks or even months of treatment may be required before any improvement occurs.
 Medication should not be stopped just because they don't seem to be doing any good.